Pro100Sergosha/My-Summer-Restaurant/README.md

-# Restaurant Application
+# My Summer Restaurant

 ## About
-The Restaurant Application is a comprehensive application designed to streamline operations and enhance efficiency within restaurants.
+This application is a comprehensive application designed to streamline operations and enhance efficiency within restaurants.
 It combines essential tools for managing orders, inventory, and customer interactions in one intuitive platform.

 ### Project Goal
-The goal of the "Restaurant Application" project is to provide restaurant owners and staff with a powerful yet user-friendly tool to manage daily operations seamlessly.
+The goal of the "My Summer Restaurant" project is to provide restaurant owners and staff with a powerful yet user-friendly tool to manage daily operations seamlessly.
 From order management to warehouse tracking, invoice management, the system aims to optimize workflow and enhance customer service.

 ### Key Features
 - **Order Management**: Create, edit, and track orders from customers with detailed order history.